Fake-News-Capstone/fake_news_capstone/README.md

 ![title](Photos/word_clouds_rfa2.png)

 ### Takeaways:
-    - Said and donald trump are the tope two words in the fake news related articles.
+    - Said and donald trump are the top two words in the fake news related articles.
     -     - Said and donald trump are the top two words in the fake news related articles.
-    - This could be related to some quates that were infered by the press. (id like to look into this deeper and actualy compare if these statments match what trump acutaly said)
+    - This could be related to some quotes that were inferred by the press.
+(I'd like to look into this deeper and actualy compare if these statments match what trump acutaly said)

 ***